awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 The following table lists the IP address ranges used for the management network interface\.

 **Note**
-If you're using Bring Your Own License \(BYOL\) Windows WorkSpaces, 54\.239\.224\.0/20 is the IP address of the management interface in all AWS Regions\.
+If you're using Bring Your Own License \(BYOL\) Windows WorkSpaces, the IP address ranges in the following table do not apply\.
+Instead, BYOL WorkSpaces use the 54\.239\.224\.0/20 IP address range for management interface traffic in all AWS Regions\. \(This IP address range is used in addition to the /16 CIDR block that you select for management traffic for your BYOL WorkSpaces\.\)

 | Region | IP Address Range |